clstoulouse/motu/README.md

 ##### runGCInterval
 @Deprecated from v3 This parameter is not used.

 ##### httpDocumentRoot
 @Deprecated from v3 This parameter is not used.
 Document root of the servlet server.

+##### wcsDcpUrl
+Provide the full URL to set into the WCS parameter DCP for a GetCapabilities request.

 ##### useAuthentication
 @Deprecated from v3 This parameter is not used.
 It is redundant with parameter config/motu.properties#cas-activated.